 ExchangeDefender whitelist / trusted sender database also contains addresses that we've confirmed to be legitimate, as well as trusted databases from your IT department and domain / organization administrators.

-ExchangeDefender supports user defined blacklist, a list of email addresses to be treated as blocked senders whose emails should always be categorized as SureSPAM.
+ExchangeDefender supports user defined blacklist, a list of email addresses to be treated as junk mail senders whose emails should always be categorized as SureSPAM.
 We discourage our users from using blacklists unless you absolutely know the email address and the domain of the sender.
-Simply blacklisting email addresses, you find in your SPAM quarantine is not effective, most email addresses used by spammers are disposable and unlikely to send mail again.
+Simply blacklisting email addresses, you find in your SPAM quarantine is not effective, as most email addresses used by spammers are disposable and unlikely to send mail again.

 ExchangeDefender Phishing Firewall (EPF) automatically secures inbound mail by rewriting HTML links so they are forced through our firewall when you click on them in Outlook, Gmail, or any web-enabled email application.

 To add a new web site to the Whitelist or Blacklist click on the + Add New button.